lukstafi/ocaml-metal/README.md

 - Shader compilation and execution
 - Resource and memory management

+### Currently missing: upcoming features

+The following classes or protocols are not yet bound, but support is planned in upcoming releases.

+- `MTLHeap`
+- `MTLFunctionOptions`
+- `MTLBinaryArchive`, `MTLBinaryArchiveDescriptor`

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.